yoyo-san/step-grunt/README.md

 - optional: true
 - description: Specify an alternate Gruntfile.
 By default, grunt looks in the source directory or it's parent directories for the nearest Gruntfile.js or Gruntfile.coffee file.

+### stack
+- type: boolean
+- optional: true (default: false)
+- description: Print a stack trace when exiting with a warning or fatal error.

+### verbose
+- type: boolean
+- optional: true (default: false)
+- description: Run grunt in verbose mode

 ### debug
 - type: boolean
 - optional: true (default: false)
 - description: Enable debugging mode for tasks that support it.

-### stack
-- type: boolean
-- optional: true (default: false)
-- description: Print a stack trace when exiting with a warning or fatal error.

 # Changelog

+## 0.1.0

+- added: verbose option

 ## 0.0.9